 Have you ever spotted the word spices on an ingredient list and wondered if garlic and onion can be hidden in this ambiguous term?
 Fortunately, in the US garlic and onion must be declared on the food label and cannot be hidden under the word spices, so no need to avoid products with this ingredient.
 This can differ in other countries though, check out this article by FODMAP Everyday.

-In the US, natural flavors, natural flavorings, and flavoring may contain garlic powder or onion powder, which can be an IBS trigger in some if this is present in quantities greater than 2%.
+In the US and UK, natural flavors, natural flavorings, and flavoring may contain garlic powder or onion powder, which can be an IBS trigger in some if this is present in quantities greater than 2%.
 It is not necessary to avoid natural flavors in sweet products as these are unlikely to contain garlic or onion.

 Furthermore, natural flavors found on the food label in quantities less than 2% are unlikely to trigger IBS symptoms and do not need to be avoided.

 Concentrates, Isolates, and Extracts

 The term concentrate refers to an ingredient where the majority of its base component (oftentimes water) has been removed.

 Watch out for these ingredients since the majority tend to be high in FODMAPs.